monochromer/Yokk/README.md

+Open Source Team Management toll.
+Yokk! beta
-EoP is a service which helps you manage your team.
+Yokk! is a service which helps you manage your team.
 In general, the first version is an aggregator of time-tracking systems.
 Eye of providence can fetch time-entries form services e.g. Redmine or Upwork and shows all data in one place.
 Service is very helpful for managers or teamleaders.

 ### Installation
 First of all you should clone files from the git, then create .env file in root folder.
 Here is sample configuration: